rhidium/rhidium/README.md

 ## ⚙️ Configuration

 The full configuration for this project can be found [here](./config/config.example.json), and is validated through a JSON schema file that is automatically kept up-to-date.
 There's quite a bit of options to explore, which is why we've included a web-based editor to keep things simple.

-- `pnpm config-editor` - starts the configuration editor, edit [the script](./scripts/config-editor.mjs) if needed
-- `pnpm update-schema` - generate a new JSON Schema, `config-editor` automatically does this
-- `pnpm generate-schema` - CLI alternative to `update-schema`, included for completeness

-> Using the editor is by no means necessary, and only serves to make the large amount of configuration a bit more digestible to new users.

 ### dotenv